NNDSrinivas/mentor_app/README.md

 ---

-**🚀 Ready to revolutionize your coding workflow with AI assistance across all IDEs!**
+**�️ Ready to ace your technical interviews with invisible AI assistance!**

+*This tool is designed for legitimate interview preparation and practice.
+Use responsibly and in accordance with your organization's policies.*